 Kids Wish Network Executive Director Tam Lai said, “We’re so grateful to everyone on the set of The Resident for making McKenzie feel so special.
 We were overwhelmed with everyone’s kindness, and can’t thank them enough.”

 Kids Wish Network is a national charitable organization dedicated to infusing hope, creating happy memories, and improving the quality of life for children with life-threatening conditions and struggling with life-altering situations.
-KWN provides trip expenses, meals, accommodations and additional spending monies to all wish families whenever traveling as applicable.
-Visit www.kidswishnetwork.org to learn about our different programs, and find out how you can help make dreams come true and sponsor a wish for a deserving child.
+KWN provides for trip expenses, meals, accommodations and additional spending monies to all wish families whenever traveling as applicable.
+Visit www.kidswishnetwork.org to learn about our different programs, and refer a child now.